Choi-Suhyeon/Choi-Suhyeon/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Choi-Suhyeon&layout=compact)

 ## Utils
-- **[shellcodeGen](https://github.com/Choi-Suhyeon/shellcodeGen)** : A bash shell script to generate shellcode from stdin or files with the extension 's', supporting both att and intel syntax.
+- **[shellcodeGen](https://github.com/Choi-Suhyeon/shellcodeGen)** : A script to generate shellcode from stdin or files with the extension 's', supporting both att and intel syntax.
 - **[touchScripts](https://github.com/Choi-Suhyeon/touchScripts)** : A simple script generator with shebang and other options based on file extensions.
 - **[mdNumberer](https://github.com/Choi-Suhyeon/mdNumberer)** : A script to add numbering to markdown headers and manage backup files.